Mahoney/docker-lifecycle-listener/README.md

 ## How it works

-`listener.sh` runs on the host machine and listens on port 47200 (by default).
+`docker-lifecycle-listener.sh` runs on the host machine and listens on port 47200 (by default).

 A tiny docker container is set up to start on docker start, immediately send `start` to port 47200 on the host, then go to sleep.
 On being shutdown (which will happen when docker stops) it sends `stop` to port 47200 on the host.

-When `listener.sh` receives `start` it runs each script in `<script_dir>/on_start` in alphabetical order.
+When `docker-lifecycle-listener.sh` receives `start` it runs each script in `<script_dir>/on_start` in alphabetical order.
 When it receives `stop` it runs each script in `<script_dir>/on_stop` in alphabetical order.

-In addition, if docker is already running, `listener.sh` will run each script in `<script_dir>/on_start` in alphabetical order when `listener.sh` starts up in order to ensure it does not miss the start of the notifier.
+In addition, if docker is already running, `docker-lifecycle-listener.sh` will run each script in `<script_dir>/on_start` in alphabetical order when `docker-lifecycle-listener.sh` starts up in order to ensure it does not miss the start of the notifier.

 ## Installation